07 November 2024

 As John Paul II observed, a Church without consecrated persons and with sacred ministers and laity only, the Church would not be the Church her founder willed.
 Consecrated persons serve as a leavening agent that helps make sure the Church is countercultural, communal, and courageously and generously so.
 Hierarchy in this Body does not mean a privileged priestly class ruling over others who have nothing to bring to the Lord's table.
 It means a Body where all come around that table as a community made to serve one another with our own gifts, limits, and needs in whatever way we God calls us to.
 Again, consecrated persons are not a third level between the other two groups.
 Drawn from both priests and laity, they serve to summon all to an equality in Christ that allows the Church to truly image its Lord and his disciples in the world.

 By way of answering your last question let me tell you a brief story.
-During the first years I had this blog someone write me about becoming a Catholic Hermit and wearing a habit.
+About ten years ago someone wrote me about becoming a Catholic Hermit and wearing a habit.
 This person claimed to already have a habit she wore at home.
-She claimed to be able to pray better in a habit.
-I found this both pretentious and lacking in humility (loving honesty) -- two things that are antithetical to prayer.
+She also noted that she was able to pray better in a habit.
+I found this lacking in the transparency, openness, and humilty (loving honesty) necessary for prayer.
 It is also theologically unsound.
 I can't count the number of times I have heard from those I meet that they believe religious have a special line to God, or that dressing up in a habit helps one pray better.
-Similarly, where serious prayer unfortunately becomes associated with those in a habit, so does ministry, the notion of union with God, or authentic holiness
+Similarly, where serious prayer, unfortunately, becomes associated with those in a habit, so does ministry, the notion of union with God, and authentic holiness

 Women religious took off their habits, in part, because these had originally been imposed on them by a Church demanding they become monastics to be recognized as religious.
-However, they were directed by Vatican II to recover the original charism of their congregations and for most this meant jettisoning monastic garb, etc. In part, however, women religious gave up their habits in order to truly stand in solidarity with others in the laity and call them to take on the universal call to holiness and ministry Vatican II recognized and made such an urgent matter in this world They did so to help demolish the tendencies of the laity to think of themselves as second or third class citizens in the Church and God's eyes.
-In other words, they stepped down from a fictional pedestal so that others might rise to the level to which they are truly called.
+However, they were directed by Vatican II to recover the original charisms of their congregations and for most, this meant jettisoning monastic garb, and adopting ordinary dress (among other things).
+In part, however, women religious gave up their habits in order to truly stand in solidarity with others in the laity and call them to take on the universal call to holiness and ministry Vatican II recognized and made such an urgent matter in this world.
+They did so to help curtail the tendencies of the laity to think of themselves as second or third-class citizens in the Church and God's eyes.
+In other words, they stepped down from a fictional pedestal they had never wanted, so that others might rise to the level to which they were and are truly called as Disciples of Jesus Christ.
+This is precisely one piece of what vocations to the consecrated state are supposed to do.